ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-2.md

 layout: learningpathall
 ---

-The following source code is the complete project you will need to build to follow along with the examples later.
+The source code for the complete project is included in this learning path.

 Aside from the comments in the source, this page will not explain the source code.
 Instead, the following pages will go into detail of memory tagging specific changes